DenisovichDev/codingtrain-contribution-util/README.md

 ## Comments

+- Make sure to always check the outout files before using them.
-- The script converts the `video_id` property to a valid `url` property
+- The script converts the `video_id` property to a valid `url` property.
 - There is absolutely no exception handling, I'm sorry!
 - I would like to implement a way fetch the metadata directly from the website archive, but I feel like that would be a bit of an overkill
-- This whole project was written completely in a train, which is very appropriate, I feel.
+- This whole project was written entirely in a train, which is very appropriate, I feel.